Nacho114/swissdef-template/static/markdown/products/philips_hs1/info_en.md

 ## HeartStart OnSite Defibrillator Features

-- Developed by Philips for easy use by anyone.
+- Developed by Philips for easy use by anyone, any time.
 - Guides users through each step with clear voice instructions.
 - Incorporates SMART Analysis and SMART Biphasic technologies for effective energy delivery.
 - Features Quick-Shock function for rapid defibrillation.